open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 * If `T` is 0, Always Sample.
 * Compare the 56 bits of `T` with the 56 bits of `R`.
 If `R >= T`, then set the sampling decision to *keep* else make the decision to *drop*.

-The `R` value MUST be derived as follows:

-* If the key `rv` is present in the Tracestate header, then `R = rv`.
-* Else `R` is the lowest-order 56 bits of the trace-id.
+### Rules for R value creation and propagation

 At the root span, the `R` value must be generated as follows:

-* If the new random flag in the `traceparent` is set, then there is no action required.
-In this case, the tracestate header will not have the `rv` key, and the last 56 bits of the traceid will be used as the source of randomness.
+* If the new random flag in the `traceparent` is set, there is no need to set the `rv` key in the tracestate header, and the last 56 bits of the traceid can be used as the source of randomness.
 For more info on this new flag, see [the W3C trace context specification](https://w3c.github.io/trace-context/#trace-id).
 * If not, `R` MUST be generated as a random value in the range `[0, (2**56)-1]` and added to the Tracestate header with key `rv`.

-Although less common, there are circumstances where trace-id randomness is inadequate (for example, when sampling a group of traces together); in these cases, an `rv` value is required.

-The value of the `rv` and `th` keys MUST be expressed as up to 14 hexadecimal digits from the set `[0-9a-f]`.
-For `th` keys only, trailing zeros (but not leading zeros) may be omitted. `rv` keys MUST always be exactly 14 hex digits.
+The value of the `rv` key MUST be expressed as up to 14 hexadecimal digits from the set `[0-9a-f]`. `rv` keys MUST always be exactly 14 hex digits.

-Examples:

-- `th` value is missing: non-probabalistic sampling may be taking place.
-- `th=0` -- equivalent to `th=00000000000000`, which is a 0% rejection threshold, corresponding to 100% sampling probability (Always Sample).
-- `th=08` -- equivalent to `th=08000000000000`, which is a rejection threshold of 3.125%, corresponding to 96.875% sampling probability.
-- `th=4` -- equivalent to `th=40000000000000`, which is a 25% rejection threshold, corresponding to 75% sampling probability.
-- `th=c` -- equivalent to `th=c0000000000000`, which is a rejection threshold of 75%, corresponding to 25% sampling probability.
+Although less common, there are circumstances where trace-id randomness is not sufficient.
+One example of this is when you want to achieve consistent sampling across a group of traces in a session.
+For such cases, a common `rv` value must be generated and added to the tracestate header.

-The `T` value MUST be derived as follows:
+In all other places, the `R` value MUST be derived as follows:

-* If the `th` key is not present in the Tracestate header, then non-probabalistic sampling may be in use.
+* If the key `rv` is present in the Tracestate header, then `R = rv`.
-* Else the value corresponding to the `th` key should be interpreted as above.
+* Else `R` is the lowest-order 56 bits of the trace-id.

-Sampling Decisions MUST be propagated by setting the value of the `th` key in the Tracestate header according to the above.

 ## Initializing and updating T and R values